 - Areas of Confusion (especially in SciFi and Fantasy)

 The Developmental Edit does not include the sentence-by-sentence editing of a line edit.
-The Developmental Edit is my top recommended edit for most writers, whether you’re a seasoned pro or just starting out.

 Are you ready for a developmental edit?